 Tenured faculty will participate in a performance evaluation once every five years.
 The faculty performance evaluation (FPE) is intended to recognize accomplishments and foster future plans of faculty members who are contributing to the mission of the College and University and, in rare cases, to provide guidance to those not contributing meaningfully to the well-being of the College or University.
 The goal of the evaluation is as much to promote future planning as to review past progress.
 In particular, the FPE is designed to encourage and assist those aspiring to increased impact or further excellence.

-FPEs for tenured faculty members was approved in principle by the faculty of the College of Earth and Mineral Sciences as a method for assisting and supporting faculty members to maintain vigorous contributions to teaching, research, and service throughout their careers.
-The basic rationale for such a review is presented in a statement in the EMS Expectations and Faculty Commitment document, approved by the EMS faculty on 23 October 1996.
+FPEs for tenured faculty members are a method for assisting and supporting faculty members to maintain vigorous contributions to teaching, research, and service throughout their careers.
+The rationale for the review is presented in a statement in the ‘EMS Expectations and Faculty Commitment’ document, approved by the EMS faculty on 23 October, 1996.
 It is proposed that the performance evaluation procedures be modified from time to time to take into account the evolution of the University-wide practice of extended faculty career development reviews.

 The evaluation of the performance of tenured EMS faculty members will be based on the criteria established by a statement in the EMS Expectations and Faculty Commitment document:

 The primary responsibility of each member of the EMS faculty is to contribute to the achievements of the University and the College in fostering the intellectual growth and progress of students, in advancing knowledge and understanding, and in serving society.
 To meet this responsibility, each member of the faculty must maintain and demonstrate a deep and career-long commitment to improving both personal and College capabilities in teaching, research, and service.
 It is recognized that the characteristics of the contributions and the balance between them may change as a career proceeds.